 Usually, the more locations, the stronger you will want automation and syncing to be.

-There are some tools that focus on full automation, and very little manual work is needed to push updates to directories.
+Some tools focus on full automation, requiring very little manual work to push updates to directories.
 Others let you have more hands-on control over each business listing.

 If you are looking for long-term ownership as well as the possibility to change, then platforms such as Moz Local or BrightLocal are often a better option than “rent-style” systems.